AT89/Townboard/bulletin/README.md

 ##User stories
 - I want to post an item to sell, users are able to comment on it to question or what not
-- I want to post an item to acquire, users are able to comment if they have it or not
+- I want to post an item to acquire, users are able to comment if they have it or where to suggest finding someone with it etc
+- I (as a user) want to edit/delete my post and no one else to edit/delete the post
+- I want to have a 1 click reference login (github, facebook) to make logging in painless
+- I want to have an image show in part of the description for the item

 ##Entity Relationship Diagram
 Index page - full o' Boards (town board) -named it Bulltin